-- 1. Identifying Hazards
+- 1. Identifying hazards

-- 2. Assessing Risks
+- 2. Assessing risks

-- 3. Controlling and mitigating Risks
+- 3. Controlling and mitigating risks

-11.1.2 Understanding Occupational Hazards -
+5.1.2 Understanding occupational hazards

 Any job role and any occupation in this world has some hazards, in varying severity, associated with it.
 These are called Occupational Hazards.
 Occupational Hazard can be defined as "a risk accepted as a consequence of a particular occupation".
-According to the Collins English Dictionary, it is defined as "something unpleasant that one may suffer or experience as a result of doing his or her job".